 Home > News

-An analysis reveals that chronic opioid prescription is associated with increased risk of death and graft loss in kidney transplant recipients.
+Chronic opioid prescription is associated with increased risk of death in kidney transplant recipients.

 A clinical trial confirms the safety and immunogenicity of a shingles vaccine for HIV-infected persons.